ananddayalan/react-native-material-design-searchbar/README.md

 # Available Props

 - `onSearchChange`: Callback on search change
+- `alwaysShowBackButton`: Optional bool, use if to always show back button instead of search, default is `false`
 - `iconCloseName`: Optional string, use it to customize the close icon
 - `iconSearchName`: Optional string, use it to customize the search icon
 - `iconBackName`: Optional string, use it to customize the back icon